‘Swing Time’, Part One, Chapter 2

 SNOWY

-Don’t such a dumbbell.
+Don’t be such a dumbbell.
 I’m giving her my blouse.
-She can wear that when she wakes up, can’t she?
+She’ll have something to put on when she wakes up, won’t she?

-Snowy and Buster put Nyssa and Billy’s clothes on to try and see if they fit.
+Eventually, Snowy and Buster put on Nyssa and Billy’s clothes.
+Silence ensues as they do so.

 SNOWY